-- In the past week, most indicators of ILI activity increased except for the rate of ILI presentations to sentinel GPs which decreased. - Respiratory syncytial virus (RSV) notifications decreased slightly in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications decreased to 192 cases in the past week.
-See COVID-19 weekly surveillance report (health.wa.gov.au)
+- In the past week, most indicators of ILI activity decreased or remained stable except for influenza detections by PathWest and the rate of ILI admissions to EDs which increased. - Respiratory syncytial virus (RSV) notifications decreased slightly in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased slightly in the past week. - From 1 April 2024, the COVID-19 surveillance report will be published on a fortnightly basis with the next report scheduled for 17 April 2024.
+See COVID-19 surveillance report (health.wa.gov.au)